isamarietr/mdb-hackathon-5/README.md

 #### Prerequisites
 * Stand up a Realm Application and copy its Realm App ID.
+* Configure the Twilio Service with your ACCOUNT SID and AUTH TOKEN

 #### Instructions
 1. Create a `.env` file in the following format: